gsam95/gsam95/AgentTech/AgentCreation/TechnicalReport.md

     *   Weaknesses: The model stopped due to iteration or time limits.
 Seems it lacks the reliability to be deployed for critical financial decisions.

 *   **Groq LLaMA3-70B**
     *   Strengths: This model strikes a balance between speed and accuracy, delivering responses faster than GPT-4 while maintaining a better level of correctness.
 It even identified the edge case correctly.
-The action plan is also relatively easy to interpret
     *   Weaknesses: In the almost balanced case, it failed to use other tools before making a recommendation.

 LLaMA3-8B model is the best in understanding larger context and task and purpose, and using the right tools, though it failed due to iteration limits.
 If this issue could be resolved, I would choose LLaMA3-8B model.
 LLaMA3-70B offers a solid tradeoff of speed and cost for real-time analysis and could be ranked second.